enkidevs/curriculum/docker/fundamentals/networking/README.md

-name: networking
+name: Networking

-description: How doe Docker services communicate with each other and the world?
+description: How do Docker services communicate with each other and the world?

 insights:
   - docker-networks